 Extra blankets, A Throw Or An Electric Blanket

-A cozy guest bedroom has to include lots of things to keep you warm during chilly winter nights.
+A cosy guest bedroom has to include lots of things to keep you warm during chilly winter nights.
 With our high ceilings, our rooms can quickly get cold which is why we always provide our guests with extra blankets in case they need them.

 We also always place a throw on any bed we ever make.
-In our master bedroom, we have a gorgeous textured charcoal coloured throw by Christy and in our guest bedroom, there’s a black and white patterned throw which we bought at Urbanara.
+In our master bedroom, we have a gorgeous textured charcoal-coloured throw by Christy and in our guest bedroom, there’s a black and white patterned throw which we bought at Urbanara.

 Apart from these throws looking pretty, they’re perfect for ensuring that our guests feel comfortable and warm at all times.